PharosAbad/PharosAbad.github.io/MM.md

-# A Rethink: The Circular Justification in the MM Proposition
+# The Circular Justification in the MM Proposition: A Rethink

 [Perfect Market, Arbitrage, and Value Creation in the MM Proposition](https://ssrn.com/abstract=3554322), PDF ver 2020-02-17